Rie Kaneko: Background

-Kaneko's mother is of Spanish and Filipino descent and her father is Japanese.
+Kaneko's mother is Spanish of Filipino descent and her father is Japanese.

 In September 2014 Rie Kaneko was co-Grand Prix winner (along with Shizu Mizuno) of the 2015 Miss iD audition.
 In her audition video Kaneko danced "Loving U" from K-pop group SISTAR.

 In March 2015, along with Rei Kuromiya, a nominated Miss iD 2015, and Ladybeard, a crossdressing professional wrestler, formed the idol group "LADYBABY".

 In August of the same year, she featured on Haji Metal's "GIRI GAL".
 She also sang track numbers 2, 4, and 6 of "SUPER SOLO 2" which is a bundled album of GIRIGAL.

 February 2016, Kaneko obtained the Grand Prix at Hakusensha "Young Animal" NEXT Gravure Queen Battle 4th Season.

 In March 2016, in an interview to the high school graduation of the week pre-News, she talked about "I did not like being told to be a high school student", and has since dropped out of high school.

-On August 1, 2016, after the band rebranded from "LADYBABY" to "The Idol Formerly Known As LADYBABY" the band resumed their activities after a hiatus.
+On 1 August 2016, after the band rebranded from "LADYBABY" to "The Idol Formerly Known As LADYBABY" the band resumed their activities after a hiatus.

 Since June 2017, she started her own channel called "Rie Kaneko's "Title Missed" channel" at the video distribution service "FRESH!", operated by Cyber Agent, and periodically delivers member-only live delivery.
-On September 18, she held her first fan meeting on this channel.
+On 18 September, she held her first fan meeting on this channel.

 Ilie

-Kaneko debuted under the solo project Ilie (stylized: ilie) on July 10, 2021 with "aimai" as its first music video uploaded on its official YouTube channel; itself created on July 6, 2021.
-This has since been followed by further music video uploads on August 20, 2021 with "fukashigi", September 1, 2021 with "syukufuku", and on October 30, 2021 with "kamishibai".
+Kaneko debuted under the solo project Ilie (stylized: ilie) on 10 July 2021, with "aimai" as its first music video uploaded on its official YouTube channel; itself created on 6 July 2021.
+This has since been followed by further music video uploads on 20 August 2021, with "fukashigi", 1 September 2021 with "syukufuku", and on 30 October 2021, with "kamishibai".

 Japanese composer Sakurai Kenta of Ekoms Co.
 Ltd. serves as Ilie's label manager and music producer.
 The label also works with Japanese artists such as KATY, and Haze.

-A November 2021 tour was announced on September 30 2021.
-It had three dates: November 12, 14, and 18 respectively.
+A November 2021 tour was announced on 30 September 2021.
+It had three dates: 12, 14 November, and 18 respectively.

-Ilie announced its official fan club at its official Twitter page on January 1, 2022.
+Ilie announced its official fan club at its official Twitter page on 1 January 2022.

 REIRIE

 In January 2023, Kaneko got back together with Rei Kuromiya to form the idol group REIRIE after working separately for five years.

-The group announced their first live shortly after debut, which will occur on March 25, 2023.
+The group announced their first live shortly after debut, which occurred on 24 March 2023.